 Business Volunteers for the Arts (BVA)

-A&BC provides learning labs and trainings for those looking to learn more about issues related to nonprofit management.
-Labs cover issues in management, marketing, finance, board development, and more.
+A&BC provides professional learning opportunities for arts and cultural leaders looking to deepen their knowledge of nonprofit management practices.
+Labs cover leading research and emerging issues in management, marketing, finance, board development, and more.

 This proprietary online tool helps your organization measure management and oversight capacity, helping you develop a plan to maximize your organization’s impact with the resources you have.